prismelabs/prismeanalytics.com/docs/docs/references/glossary.md

 internet.
 For example, `https://www.prismeanalytics.com/` is the web address of Prisme Analytics home page.

+## Outbound link

+Outbound link define a link/URL that points to external/different sites.

 ## UTM parameters

 Urchin Tracking Module (UTM) parameters are a set of parameters that can be